lasso-js/lasso/README.md

 Hello ${data.name}!
 ```

-_NOTE: The sample app for this tutorial includes sample code that illustrates how to also render both a Dust template and a Handlebars template on both the client and server._
+_NOTE: The sample app includes sample code that illustrates how to also render both a Dust template and a Handlebars template on both the client and server._

 We will then create a `main.js` file to render the template to the console: